 • Participate in present-day life.
 When you are traveling to a place with a rich past, sometimes that is all you focus on.
 But presence means being here now.
 Once in New York City where we live, we were surprised to find a favorite grocery store filled with tourists.
 “How silly,” we said.
 “They are seeing a market on their tour.”
 But then we realized that one of our favorite things to do in a strange place is to visit a market.
 Our senses come alive as we see the stalls of sweets, touch the unusual fruits and vegetables, and smell the bins of spices.
 So, on your next trip, experiment with local foods.
 Have olives and herring for breakfast; get a burrito or shish kebab from a street side stand for lunch.
 Being engaged through your senses is a good way to stay in the moment.

-• Be aware of the other pilgrims.
-You will rarely be alone at a sacred site, and indeed most travel today means dealing with crowds.
+• Be aware of the other travelers.
+You will rarely be alone when you travel, and indeed most travel today means dealing with crowds.
 Enjoy the company.
 Watch how others are reacting to a place.
-A child’s wide eyes at the Grand Canyon are just as holy as a pilgrim’s bowed head in the Church of the Holy Sepulchre in Jerusalem.